rumca-js/Django-link-archive/README_install.md

  - it is best to use on a device with SSD
  - do not use SQLlite for production, or more advanced setups https://docs.djangoproject.com/en/5.0/ref/databases/#sqlite-notes

+# Docker

+There is a docker image that can be simply executed

+ - make -f Makefile.docker build
+ - make -f Makefile.docker run

+It creates 'admin' user, with 'admin' password.
+Django can be accessed locally with 127.0.0.1:8000, via browser.

+This uses app with SQLite database, no background task (celery).

 # Prerequisites

 Python poetry [https://python-poetry.org/docs/](https://python-poetry.org/docs/).